 Written by Vedika Pathania, a second-year student.

-Spyware is any Intending or intended to do harm. application that Enters or gains access to your computer, gathers your information, and transfers it to a third party without your knowledge.
+Spyware is any malicious application that infiltrates your computer, gathers your information, and transfers it to a third party without your knowledge.

 Pegasus, developed by NSO Group – an Israeli technology firm, is perhaps, one of the most powerful spyware ever created.
 It’s a virus that gets into a phone and then gets access to all the information on it.
 The Israeli business sells it as a tool for following criminals and terrorists — not for mass surveillance, but for targeted snooping.